burnsro/ArabidopsisSuecica/README.md

 Evolution of gene expression
 Coevolution between homeologs in SNPs

-Origin of A. suecica using 1001, 200 Aarenosa and genome of A. suecica
+Origin of A. suecica using 1001 A. thaliana, 200 A. arenosa and natural population of A. suecica